dart-lang/build/build_config/README.md

   to.
 The possibilities are:
   - `"source"`: Outputs go to the source tree next to their primary inputs.
   - `"cache"`: Outputs go to a hidden build cache and won't be published.
-  Only builders which output to the build cache may run on primary inputs outside the root package.
-Defaults to `"source"`, unless `auto_apply` is set to either `"all_packages"` or `"dependents"` in which case it defaults to `"cache"`.
+  The default is "cache".
+If a Builder specifies that it outputs to "source" it will never run on any package other than the root - but does not necessarily need to use the "root_package" value for "auto_apply".
+If it would otherwise run on a non-root package it will be filtered out.
 - **defaults**: Optional: Default values to apply when a user does not specify the corresponding key in their `builders` section.
 May contain the following
   keys: